Show mobile navShow mobile nav

 ~ Erev Pesah

 The first-born fast on the day before Passover in memory of the first-born of Egypt who died in the tenth plague.
 But the joy of a siyyum (study session), where the completion of a tractate of rabbinic literature calls for a celebration, supersedes this fasting obligation.
-First-born individuals who wish to observe the custom of participating in this siyyum are welcome to join with our friends at PSJC!
+First-born individuals who wish to observe the custom of participating in this siyyum are welcome to join us.
+Our Monday morning minyan will begin slightly earlier than usual at 7:30am, followed by the siyyum––a brief teaching and meal––at 8:30am.
+Please consider joining us and bringing the hametz you have to burn – we will burn our hametz together after the siyyum and meal!
+Sign up for the siyyum here.

 Evening